Real Talk: There Is No Excuse for You to Casually Drink Bottled Water

 Oh, what’s that?
 You make sure to recycle every single time?
 Well, if you’ve been paying attention, we really can’t count on recycling to save us.
 It makes you feel better, sure, but in the words of Inigo Montoya, I don’t think recycling means what you think it means.
 What if, instead, you just didn’t use plastic water bottles at all?

 Is there a point that I’m getting to?
 Yes, I stated it in the third paragraph, but I’ll rephrase it: I’d like everyone reading this to collectively awake from the biggest marketing con of our time.
-(Admittedly, I cribbed that line from novelist and journalist Mohammed Hanif in the New York Times, who recently wrote about the Pakistani water crisis and how “the array of bottled waters available on the market is a testament to the fact that humans can be conned into buying anything.”
+(Admittedly, I cribbed that line from novelist and journalist Mohammed Hanif in the New York Times, who wrote about the Pakistani water crisis in 2018 and how “the array of bottled waters available on the market is a testament to the fact that humans can be conned into buying anything.”
 Did I mention you’ve been conned?)

 I’ll admit, the enormity of the problems currently facing humanity can easily lead to inaction.
 The most obvious of these are climate change and pollution.
 But even if you break up that fundamental catastrophe into smaller pieces, they’re still too big for most people to comprehend, and consequently too big for most people to do anything about.
 So today, just do one teeny tiny thing.
 Just stop drinking bottled water when you don’t need to.